dark-loop/functions-authorize/src/in-proc/README.md

 It hooks into .NET Core dependency injection container to enable authentication and authorization in the same way  ASP.NET Core does.

-> **Breaking for current package consumers** <br/>
+> **Breaking for current package consumers**
+>
-> Starting with version 4.1.0, due to security changes made on the Functions runtime, the Bearer scheme is no longer supported for your app functions.<br/>
+> Starting with version 4.1.0, due to security changes made on the Functions runtime, the Bearer scheme is no longer supported for your app functions.
+>
 > Use `AddJwtFunctionsBearer(Action<JwtBearerOptions>)` instead of `AddJwtBearer(Action<JwtBearerOptions>)` when setting up authentication.
 Using `AddJwtBearer` will generate a compilation error when used against `FunctionsAuthenticationBuilder`.
-We are introducing `JwtFunctionsBearerDefaults` to refer to the suggested new custom scheme name.<br/>
+We are introducing `JwtFunctionsBearerDefaults` to refer to the suggested new custom scheme name.
+>
-No changes should be required if already using a custom scheme name.
+>No changes should be required if already using a custom scheme name.

 ## Using the package
 ### Installing the package